John R. Ryan: Flag assignments

 In March 1991, he was promoted to rear admiral and served as the Director, Logistics and Security Assistance (J4) for the Commander in Chief, U.S. Pacific Command.
 In August 1993, Ryan assumed his duties as Commander, Patrol Wings, U.S. Pacific Fleet/Commander, Anti-Submarine Warfare Forces, U.S. Pacific Fleet.

-Ryan served as the United States Naval Academy's Superintendent for four years before retiring.
+Ryan was the United States Naval Academy's Superintendent for four years before retiring.
 He assumed his duties as the 32nd President of the State University of New York Maritime College on June 14, 2002.

 Concurrent with his duties at the Maritime College, Ryan briefly filled in as Interim President of the University at Albany.

 Ryan was named Acting Chancellor of the State University of New York System in April 2005. and assumed the full role in December of that year.

 On March 7, 2007, Ryan announced that he would step down as Chancellor on May 31, 2007 to become the president and CEO of the Center for Creative Leadership headquartered in Greensboro, N.C.
 He stepped down from the role in January, 2022.

-Ryan is married to the Diane L. Ryan (née Ackerman) of Bangor, Pennsylvania.
-They have three adult daughters: Tricia, Kelly, and Julie.

 Other Activities

-Ryan has served as a director of Cablevision Systems Corporation since 2002 and currently serves as Chairman of the U.S. Naval Academy Foundation Board.
-In 2012, Ryan received $247,508 in cash and stock for his services as a Cablevision director.
+Ryan has been a director of Cablevision Systems Corporation since 2002 and is chairman of the U.S. Naval Academy Foundation Board.
+In 2012, Ryan received $247,508 in cash and stock as a Cablevision director.